View Categories

 IMF Special Drawing Rights (SDR)

-• After the collapse of Bretton Woods Exchange Rate System, IMF was converted into a type of ‘deposit bank’, where the members would deposit currencies in the proportion of quotas allotted to them (depending on size of their economy, openness etc).
+• After the collapse of Bretton Woods Exchange Rate System, IMF was converted into a type of ‘deposit bank’, where the members would deposit currencies in proportion to quotas allotted to them (depending on size of their economy, openness etc).

-• Initially the price of SDR was fixed against the amount of gold but present mechanism:
+• Initially, the price of SDR was fixed against the amount of gold but present mechanism is:

 Currency Basket Weightage